rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-08-22_svelte_gantt_app.md

 ### Why Gantt Charts Get a Bad Reputation

-It’s true: many agile practitioners criticize Gantt charts as “too waterfall.”
+It’s true: many agile practitioners criticize Gantt charts as "too waterfall."
 That critique often comes from bad experiences where Gantts were used to drive unrealistic promises.

 Here’s the real issue: